CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/attribute_data.rst

    These definitions are commonly used in GIS, so it is good to become familiar with them.

-   In the ``protected_areas`` layer, there are two **features**, which are represented by the two polygons we see on the Map Canvas.
+   In the ``ELC_campus`` layer, there are 87 **features**, which are represented by the polygons we see on the Map Canvas.

    ..
 Note:: In order to understand what the **fields** and **attribute values**
       represent, one may need to find documentation (or metadata) describing the meaning of the attribute values.

-      This is usually available from the creator of the data set.
+      The ``ELC_campus`` layer was obtained fromt the Niagara Peninsula Conservation Authority open data portal: https://gis-npca-camaps.opendata.arcgis.com/.
+The website has many natural resources spatial datasets available for online viewing and download.
+      There is metadata available for each dataset, which helps users better understand the data they are working with.

+      For the ``ELC_campus`` dataset, the abstract is as follows:

+      The NPCA Natural Areas Inventory (NAI) Ecological Land Classification (ELC) Community Series (CS) level DRAFT feature class is a polygon fabric serving as base inventory of natural area features (i.e. Mixed Meadow, Swamp Thicket).

+      The NPCA Natural Areas Inventory (NAI) Ecological Land Classification (ELC) Community Series (CS) level DRAFT feature class is a polygon fabric serving as base inventory of natural area features (i.e. Mixed Meadow, Swamp Thicket).
+      Communities are interpreted from 2006 10 cm (Niagara) and 30 cm (Haldimand) colour orthoimagery using a 1:1000 interpretive threshold.
+Feature geometry linework was specified to meet a 1:2000 scale generalization threshold and the minimum mapping unit used was 0.1 hectares although features may have been captured beyond (better than) these standards.
+Some wetland community polygons come from the MNR Ontario Wetland Evaluation System data.
+The data forms a scientifically-defensible baseline for use in planning decisions and policy development and will be linked to associated ecological survey data collected in the field under various protocols.
+      The dataset when completed will correspond to the extent of the Niagara Watershed.

 Next, let's see how a record in the attribute table is linked to a polygon feature that we see on the Map Canvas.